TurtleCode84/tracktask/README.md

 > If you find something that you dislike and/or think could be better, **please don't just complain** about it.
 Sometimes we miss things, but most times we'd like to know _how_ we can improve things, so complaining about them won't get you (or us) anywhere.

 > The code you see here is the product of **hundreds of hours of work and improvement**.
-We are very proud of how far we've come since development on TrackTask first started nearly a year ago.
+We are very proud of how far we've come since development on TrackTask first started more than two years ago.
 The truth is, this project was created to satisfy a single person's need to keep track of school assignments, but it's grown to be much more; a worthwhile learning experience, a result that hopefully a few others will continue to find useful for many years to come.

 ## Contributing
 Please see our [CONTRIBUTING.md](/CONTRIBUTING.md) for contributing guidelines and instructions.
 Thanks for your input!